 n 1982 this L.A. quartet led by Betsy Weiss (a.k.a.
-Betsy Bitch), a former Ska style punk singer, released their debut EP Damnation Alley with David Carruth (guitar), Mark Anthony Wells (bass) and Robbie Settles (drums).
+Betsy Bitch), a former ska style punk rock singer, released their self-financed debut EP, Damnation Alley, with David Carruth (guitar), Mark Anthony Wells (bass) and Robbie Settles (drums).
 The record made an impact, more due to its shock value then any serious music.

 The act's antics got the attention of the PMRC (Parents Music Resource Center) controversy.
 Be My Slave was featured on talk shows and in a televised congressional hearing that took place before the United States Senate's Committee On Commerce, Science, and Transportation on September 19, 1985.
 In fairness the PMRC had lassoed many bands into their sights as well at the time.